Canada's protracted fighter jet procurement race hits new delay

 OTTAWA, Feb 25 (Reuters) - Canada's protracted effort to buy 88 new fighter jets hit a new delay on Tuesday when the government granted potential bidders another three months to submit their proposals.

-Canadian governments of various stripes have been trying for well over a decade to replace a fleet of ageing Boeing Co BA.N CF-18 jets, some of which are more than 40 years old.
-Last July, Ottawa launched the competition for a contract it says will be worth between C$15 billion ($11.30 billion) and C$19 billion.
+Governments of various stripes have been trying for well over a decade to replace a fleet of ageing Boeing Co BA.N CF-18 jets, some of which are more than 40 years old.
+Last July, Ottawa launched the competition for a contract worth between C$15 billion ($11.30 billion) and C$19 billion.

-The deadline for the submission of preliminary proposals had been end-March.
-But the Liberal government of Prime Minister Justin Trudeau said that at the request of industry, the deadline had been pushed back to June 30 to give bidders more time to address security questions.
+The deadline for submitting preliminary proposals had been end-March.
+But the Liberal government of Prime Minister Justin Trudeau said that at the industry's request, the deadline had been pushed back to June 30 to give bidders more time to address security questions.

 "Here we go again with more Liberal dithering and delaying because of Trudeau's weak leadership.
-Meanwhile our air force is stuck with old rusted out fighters from Australia!" tweeted legislator James Bezan, who serves as the defense spokesman for the official opposition Conservatives.
+Meanwhile our air force is stuck with old rusted out fighters from Australia!" tweeted legislator James Bezan of the official opposition Conservatives.

-The two main contenders are Lockheed Martin Corp LMT.N and Boeing, while Sweden's Saab AB SAABb.ST is also taking part.
-Last August Airbus SE AIR.PA pulled out, partly due to what it cited as onerous security requirements.
+The main contenders are Lockheed Martin Corp LMT.N and Boeing, while Sweden's Saab AB SAABb.ST is also participating.
+Last August Airbus SE AIR.PA withdrew, citing onerous security requirements.

+The office of Procurement Minister Anita Anand said the government had outlined what security steps contenders needed to take to ensure their planes could operate with allies.

-European jets must show they can meet stringent standards required by the United States, which with Canada operates the North American Aerospace Defense Command.
+European jets must meet stringent standards required by the United States, which with Canada operates the North American Aerospace Defense Command.

+Canada has experienced many military procurement problems since the early 1990s, variously featuring search and rescue helicopters, trucks, close combat vehicles and submarines.

+David Perry, a defense analyst at the Canadian Global Affairs Institute think tank, said Ottawa routinely extended time lines to ensure useful feedback from potential suppliers.

+"This is a project where they have been progressively adding time for well over a decade," he said by phone.
+"The net result is that they keep pushing back (the time) when they will actually get new aircraft."

-Airbus and other contenders had complained the government appeared to be tilting the race in favor of Lockheed Martin's F-35 plane, which the Royal Canadian Air Force wants.
+Airbus and other contenders had complained Ottawa appeared to be tilting the race in favor of Lockheed Martin's F-35 plane, which the Royal Canadian Air Force wants.
 Canada is part of the consortium that developed the plane.

 None of the three contenders was immediately available for comment.